Military Family Center Programs & Services

 As part of our Telemental Health Program, our doctors provide online mental healthcare to veterans and their families in New York and Connecticut who are unable to regularly commute to in-person therapy.
 Online doctor visits are accessed through the NYU Langone Health app, a secure and confidential platform.
-The video visits take place in the privacy of your own home or wherever you feel most comfortable, allowing us to provide care and support that best meets your needs and those of your family.
+The video visits take place in the privacy of your own home or wherever you feel most comfortable and can ensure confidentiality, allowing us to provide care and support that best meets your needs and those of your family.
 For more information, call 855-698-4677.

 Psychiatric Medication Management

 The Military Family Center provides evaluations and ongoing treatment with a psychiatrist for people experiencing a wide array of issues, including depression, anxiety, post-traumatic stress disorder (PTSD), trauma, attention deficit hyperactivity disorder (ADHD), insomnia, and problems with drugs or alcohol.
 Medications can be prescribed if needed, and follow-up appointments are scheduled regularly to ensure that the medicine is effective in easing your symptoms.
 Our team works to fine-tune treatment to achieve the best possible results.

 Dual Diagnosis Program

 Our Welcome Back Veterans Dual Diagnosis Program, made possible by the Robert R. McCormick Foundation and Major League Baseball, offers flexible, integrative care for veterans, service members, and their family members struggling with substance abuse disorder and co-occurring mental health problems.
 This includes those who want to completely stop use or to reduce the problems associated with substance use.
 Treatment with an addiction psychiatrist and psychologist for both medications and therapy can be provided.